-NIH continues to move in the direction of increasing the number of outcome goals while decreasing the number of output goals.
+NIH continues to move in the direction of increasing the number of outcome measures while decreasing the number of output measures.
 NIH achieves a high level of "MET" measures.
-Measure not met has a sound scientific justification for the extended or not met rating.
+Measures not met have a scientific justification for the extended or not met rating.
 Sound science is expected to have some extended and not met annual targets.